jumbosushi/ubc-rmp/README.md

 3. Enable Developer Mode via a toggle
 4. Unpack the extension by selecting the cloned dir

+## Maintainer

+I'll be graduating soon, so looking for someone who's interested in maintaining this!
+If you're interested please send a short intro to `yatsushi@alumni.ubc.ca` with your GitHub link

 ## Why?

 A typical workflow of a UBC student when registering a course is: